budach/pysster/docs/Grid_Search.md

 # Class Grid\_Search - Documentation

 The Grid\_Search class provides a simple way to execute a hyperparameter tuning for the convolutional neural network model.
 Have a look at the Model documentation for an overview of all available hyperparameters.
-The tuning returns the best model (highest ROC-AUC on the validation data) and an overview of all trained models.
+The tuning returns the best model (highest ROC-AUC or PR-AUC on the validation data) and an overview of all trained models.

 ## Methods - Overview